Hawk-Eye: Gaelic games

 Hawk-Eye was introduced to a second venue, Semple Stadium, Thurles, in 2016.
 There is no TV screen at Semple: instead, an electronic screen displays a green Tá if a score has been made, and a red Níl if the shot is wide.
 It was used at a third venue, Páirc Uí Chaoimh, Cork, in July 2017, for the All-Ireland SHC quarter-finals between Clare versus Tipperary and Wexford versus Waterford.

 Hawk-Eye was at the centre of several contentious decisions during the first half of the first 2022 All-Ireland SFC semi-final between Derry and Galway.
 This led to its suspension for the second half of that game, the referee being forced to alter the score and, later, Hawk-Eye's suspension for the second All-Ireland SFC semi-final between Dublin and Kerry.
 The GAA confirmed on 15 July that Hawk-Eye would return for the All-Ireland SHC final, following comprehensive testing and a full review of the score detection technology.

+Hawk-Eye malfunctioned again during the 2023 All-Ireland SFC quarter-final clash between Armagh and Monaghan after it returned a "data unavailable" message.
+The GAA requested an explanation from Hawk-Eye who concluded that the message was a result of operator error.
+The next day the GAA took the decision to stand down Hawk-Eye once again.

 No official Irish-language term exists, although some publications have used the direct translation Súil an tSeabhaic.